gemmagothard/ephys_code/README.md

 Output: generates a pandas dataframe (saved as a hdf file) which contains all relevant information for each file and saves it inside a folder for each pair of cells

-Timings of stimulations and voltage steps can be easily defined and manipulated within the preprocessing script

-All further analysis scripts use the preprocessed hdf files to extract variables for plotting